EasyAppSecurity/java-web-security/README.md

-# java web security security platform
+# java web security research platform
 A darned-vulnerable Java web application - For educating on and practicing secure Java coding techniques